BUU11520 Economics for Management

 There will be weekly problem sets to be submitted via Blackboard before the weekly class/tutorial.
 These questions will prepare you for the type of questions asked in the final exam which will be worth 50 per cent of your overall grade/mark.
 It is expected that this final exam (administered by College) will be (approximately three hours) F2F in early May.

-It is also envisaged that there will be a HT assignment (worth 25 per cent of your overall gared) due to be submitted by the end of reading/study week, i.e. Friday 10th March 2023.
+There will be a HT assignment (worth 25 per cent of your overall grade) due to be submitted by the middle of reading/study week, i.e. Wednesday 6th March 2024

 For students that require a supplemental exam, the grade will be based 100% on the supplemental exam.